icosahedron/git-vagrant-docker/README.md

 * Replace nginx with HAProxy as the reverse proxy
 * Try [Gitea](http://gitea.io) instead of Gogs since it sees more active development
 * Running vagrant without using sudo

+<a id="nfs-shared" href="#nfs-shared-ref">1</a>: We use NFS shares rather than the VirtualBox shared folders due to [performance concerns](https://www.jeffgeerling.com/blogs/jeff-geerling/nfs-rsync-and-shared-folder).

+<a id="nfs-instructions-mac" href="#nfs-instructions-mac-ref">2</a>: I used these [instructions](http://ilgthegeek.old.livius.net/2015/04/18/os-x-start-nfs-daemon/) to enable NFS on macOS

+<a id="docker-mount" href="#docker-mount-ref">3</a>: It's weird, because it *seems* like it should be able to do so.
+There are preferences for which directories can be mounted, but I never could get them to work.

+<a id="cron" href="#cron-ref">4</a>: I could have used cron jobs to handle all of the filesystem syncs, but I wanted something more "integrated".